solo-io/gloo/docs/content/guides/traffic_management/destination_types/delegation/_index.md

 In the above example, we want the `/a/b` route to come before the `/a` route, to avoid the latter one short-circuiting the former; hence, we set the weight of the `a-b-routes` table to `10` and the weight of the `a-routes` table to `20`.
 As you can see in the diagram above, the resulting `Proxy` object defines the routes in the desired order.

+#### Matcher restrictions
+The Gloo route table configuration model imposes some restrictions on the virtual service and parent route table's matchers (i.e., any resource delegating routing config to another route table).
+Most notably, parent matchers must have only a single prefix matcher.

+Further, in versions prior to **Gloo 1.5.0-beta21**, parent matchers cannot use header, query parameter, or method matchers.
+In more recent Gloo versions, parent matchers can now use those matchers so long as their child route tables have headers, query parameters, and methods that are a superset of those defined on the parent.

+In all versions of Gloo, the leaf route table can use any kind of path matcher, so long as it begins with the same prefix as its parent.

 ## Learn more